B1BU/Dry-Hands/README.md

 # Dry Hands
 This is a Minecraft datapack

-I don't know how to use github plz hlp
+I don't know how to use github
+Kill me